-UPS reaches deal with union Teamsters to avert strike
+UPS reaches deal with Teamsters union to avert strike

 "We demanded the best contract in the history of UPS, and we got it," he said.
 "This contract sets a new standard in the labour movement and raises the bar for all workers."

-Teamsters said existing part-time workers will see wages rise 48% on average over the five years of the contract.
+The union said existing full- and part-time members will get $2.75 more per hour in 2023, and $7.50 more per hour over the five years of the contract.

+It said pay for part-time workers - which had been a sticking point in the negotiations - would rise 48% on average for existing staff by 2028.

-The company will recognise Martin Luther King Jr Day in January as a holiday for the first time and stop requiring drivers to work overtime on days they are scheduled to have off, according to the union.
+The company will also recognise Martin Luther King Jr Day in January as a holiday for the first time and stop requiring drivers to work overtime on days they are scheduled to have off, according to the union.

 The union said UPS had also committed to ensuring air conditioning in all larger delivery vehicles, sprinter vans, and package cars purchased after 1 Jan 2024.